 I say no.

-This statement attributed to Jimmy Carter — a former president of the United States — summarizes his feelings, which are similar to what I feel: “there should be a distinction between the battle flag and tributes to Confederate figures, such as the large carving at Stone Mountain Park or statues in his home county in Georgia.”
+The following statement is attributed to the late Jimmy Carter — a former president of the United States — and summarizes his feelings, which are similar to what I feel: “There should be a distinction between the battle flag and tributes to Confederate figures, such as the large carving at Stone Mountain Park or statues in his home county in Georgia.”

-What he calls the “battle flag” refers to the Confederate flag, which is seen by many people as a symbol of hate; while others whose families have been located in the southern United States for generations consider it a symbol of heritage.
-Many people have joined the recent movement to remove the Confederate flag from public buildings and monuments — a movement which gained a significant amount of momentum as a result of the killing of nine innocent people by suspect Dylann Roof in a house of worship in Charleston, South Carolina on Wednesday, June 17, 2015.
-Here is an article with the latest information on this story as written by Andrew Knapp of The Post and Courier, which is a newspaper based in Charleston.
+What he called the “battle flag” refers to the Confederate flag, which is seen by many people as a symbol of hate; while others whose families have been located in the southern United States for generations consider it a symbol of heritage.
+Many people have joined the movement ten years ago to remove the Confederate flag from public buildings and monuments — a movement which gained a significant amount of momentum as a result of the actions of Dylann Roof, who was convicted in 2016 on 33 charges of killing of nine innocent people in a house of worship in Charleston, South Carolina on Wednesday, June 17, 2015.

 My roots are not in the southern United States, so I am far from qualified to enter the debate of whether or not the Confederate flag represents hate versus heritage — but I do not believe that erasing history is the answer.

 Concentration camps were certainly institutions of hate and symbols — examples of some of the blatantly worst of human behavior in recorded history where millions of people were killed simply because of reasons of fallacy and ignorance: they believed in something specific or were not perfect in terms of their appearance.
 Should concentration camps such as Dachau — of which I posted my thoughts and photographs in this article and this article — be razed?
-Let the bulldozers flatten Auchwitz and forget about it?
+Let the bulldozers flatten Auchwitz — which I also visited — and forget about it?

 Slavery was abolished after the deadliest war in the United States ended by official declaration on Tuesday, May 9, 1865; and the Confederacy was dissolved shortly thereafter.

-It is important to note that Stone Mountain Park has been operated by a private entity for greater than 15 years — before that, it was under the operation of the state of Georgia — but because the park celebrates the heritage of the Confederacy, it cannot remove symbols such as the Confederate flag and the carving without approval from the state of Georgia.
+Important to note is that Stone Mountain Park has been operated by a private entity for greater than 25 years — before that, it was under the operation of the state of Georgia — but because the park celebrates the heritage of the Confederacy, symbols such as the Confederate flag and the carving cannot be removed without approval from the state of Georgia.

 What are your thoughts?
-Please participate in the poll and share how you feel in the Comments section below.
+Please share how you feel in the Comments section below.

 All photographs ©2015 by Brian Cohen.